macshaughnessy3/PAWS/README.md

 <img src="Assets/Clemson University ECE 4960 Team 1 PAWS Team Picture.jpeg" alt="Clemson University ECE 4960 Team 1 PAWS Team Picture" width="500"/>

-## Overview
+## PAWS Overview

-Using the resources in the repo under `PAWS-Hardware`, `PAWS-RaspberryPi` and `PAWS-iOS` a speaker capable of displaying an audio visualizer can be created.
+Using the resources in the repository under `PAWS-Hardware`, `PAWS-RaspberryPi` and `PAWS-iOS` a speaker capable of displaying an audio visualizer can be created.
 Follow the READMEs in the respective folders for more detail on each component.

-## Demo
+## PAWS Demo

+A video demonstration of our completed project is linked below.
+The video is gives a breif technical overview as well as shows the device being used.

 [<img src="Assets/Clemson University ECE 4960 Team 1 PAWS Final Demo 2021 Intro.png" alt="Watch our Demo Clemson University ECE 4960 Team 1 PAWS Final Demo 2021" width="500"/>](https://youtu.be/1Z3RVu9GiV0)